ubuntu/ubuntu-project-docs/docs/reference/exception-PostgreSQLUpdates.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As explained above, the testing will be done primarily using a PPA.
 When
-needed (e.g., when uploading to the
+needed (i.e., when uploading to the

 ::